unrealwork/atsd-use-cases/how-to/github/pr-report.md

 For information about creating a new organization, see the [GitHub Help Documentation](https://help.github.com/articles/creating-a-new-organization-from-scratch/).

-Mail configuration has several required parameters, passing them into the container via mounted file is the simplest solution.
+Mail configuration has several required parameters, passing these parameters into the container via mounted file is the simplest solution.
 The `volume` variable should point to the **absolute path** where a plaintext file is stored containing the following parameters:

 ```ls
 server=smtp.example.org